geekbass/dcos-agent-centos7-ami/README.md

 ```

 ### Jenkins Pipeline
 See Jenkinsfile.
-For ease, of this repo just hard code your variables (above) in the dcos_agent_centos7.4.json file first.
+For ease, for this repo just hard code your variables (above) in the dcos_agent_centos7.4.json file first.
 There are multiple ways to use variables in Jenkins which is outside the scope of this repo.
 Pipeline will break if validation fails and you can see errors from Jenkins Console for the build number.